 The study of landforms, with particular reference to Australian examples.
 Geomorphic regions.
 Planation surfaces and processes and associated weathering features.
 The evolutionary and dynamic approaches to landforms, with particular reference to fluvial landforms.
 Coastal processes and forms.
 Desert landforms.
 Landforms as evidence of climatic change.

 27.862 Australian Environment and Natural Resources

-Prerequisite: 27.111 or 27.311/811 or 27.312/812.
-Excluded: 27.872.
+Prerequisite: 27.111 or 27.311/811 or 27.312/812 or 27.828 or 27.829.
+Excluded: 27.872, 27.362.